 The stories here serve as a catalyst to open minds and hearts in other cities around the nation by offering possible "soul-utions" to similar challenges.
 And we write them in the same narrative-style, subjective, fiery, literary journalism format as our forefathers.

 More importantly, the Observer represents a JOURNALISMMOVEMENT designed to transform the media by emancipating it from its current homogenized format as a business commodity obsessed with profit and celebrities and restoring it to the format intended by this nation's forefathers as an integrity-based practice for genuine public service and a voice for all people, not just the powerful elite.

-We think that America's first journalists -- Ben Franklin, irreverent publisher of the shocking Gazette and Isaiah Thomas, indignant publisher of the daringly radical Massachusetts Spy and William Livingston, outraged publisher of the Watch-Tower, where words subjective descriptions such as "villainous," "corrupt" and "unconscionable" commonly appeared in reference to the rulers of the day -- would wholeheartedly approve of The Sedona Observer and its call to resurrect the lost art of muckraking, investigative reporting and literary journalism for the common good.
+We think that America's first journalists -- Ben Franklin, irreverent publisher of the shocking Gazette and Isaiah Thomas, indignant publisher of the daringly radical Massachusetts Spy and William Livingston, outraged publisher of the Watch-Tower, where subjective descriptions such as "villainous," "corrupt" and "unconscionable" commonly appeared in reference to the runaway powers of the day -- would wholeheartedly approve of The Sedona Observer and its call to resurrect the lost art of muckraking, investigative reporting and literary journalism for the common good.